How the TOPO2 Body is Made

 We knew this wasn’t the right fit since TOPO2 needs consistent curing.
 The hand lay-up method simply creates a fiberglass shell with no further structural reinforcement.
 With this approach, it’s difficult to control the application of epoxy resin.
 Using a paintbrush or roller leaves too much room for uneven saturation for our taste, and the result can be over or under-saturated.
 Once again, the durability just wasn’t up to snuff!

-We finally found our Goldilocks porridge with the infusion process.
+We finally found our Goldilocks porridge using a high-quality vacuum infusion process.
 Though infusion is costlier because it requires more systems and increased precision, it's definitely the best fit for our product goals.

 An infusion process also allows for other materials to be put into the lay-up.
 This is how we integrated our unique PET core to build structure right into the fiberglass itself.